rmtzcx/rhce/RHCSA_RHCE.md

     elinks http://$(hostname -s)v2.rmtzcx.mx

 Chapter 18.
 Managing and Understanding the Boot Procedure
 ----------------------------------------------------------
+### Systemd ###
+_units_ is the key concept in systemd.

+    # systemctl -t help
+    Available unit types:
+    service
+    socket
+    target
+    device
+    mount
+    automount
+    snapshot
+    timer
+    swap
+    path
+    slice
+    scope

+Default system units are in /usr/lib/systemd/system.

+Customized units can be placed at /etc/systemd/system

+#### Service units ####

+Service units contains 3 sections:

+  * [Unit]: Description and dependencies (After, Before).
+  * [Service]: How to start (ExecStart), and stop (ExecStop) a service.
+  * [Install]: 'Wants' handling.

+To see all available options for a unit:

+    systemctl show [UNIT]

+To see a general overview of the active service units:

+    systemctl -t service
+    systemctl list-units -t service

+To include inactive unit services:

+    systemctl list-units -t service --all

+To see failed service units:

+    systemctl list-units -t service --failed

+To see the individual status of a service unit:

+    systemctl [-l] status [UNIT]

+Different status are:

+  * Loaded
+  * Active(running)
+  * Active(exited)
+  * Active(waiting)
+  * Inactive
+  * Enabled
+  * Disabled
+  * Static

+To see dependencies:

+    systemctl list-dependencies [UNIT]
+    systemctl list-dependencies [UNIT] --reverse

+#### Target units ####
+A target unit is a set of units and they are similar to runlevels.

+Units are grouped based on the 'Wants' key.

+To see the units that will be started in a target:

+    ls /etc/systemd/system/[TARGET].wants

+To see a general overview of the active target units:

+    systemctl -t target
+    systemctl list-units -t target

+To use a target that support isolation:

+    systemctl isolate [TARGET].target

+To get the current default target:

+    systemctl get-default

+To set the current default target:

+    systemctl set-default

+#### Administraining Units ####

+To enable a unit:

+    systemctl enable [UNIT]

+To disable:

+    system disable [UNIT]

+    system mask [UNIT]

+### GRUB ###
+The main configuration file is:

+    /etc/default/grub

+To see the boot parameters help:

+    man bootparams

+To apply changes after modifying the config file:

+    grub2-mkconfig -o /boot/grub2/grub.cfg

 Chapter 19.
 Troubleshooting the Boot Procedure
 ----------------------------------------------
+### Boot process ###

+  1. Basic hardware initialization (BIOS/UEFI)
+  2. Bootable device
+  3. Boot loader
+  4. Kernel
+  5. /sbin/init
+  6. init.target
+  7. Switch to the root filesystem
+  8. default.target

+**Exercise**: Interact with grub (rd.break, mount -o remount /sysroot, chroot, passwd, load_policy -i, chcon -t shadow_t).

+**Exercise**: Installation media rescue mode ((rub2-install, dracut)

+**Exercise**: Access VM disks (kpartx -av, vgscan)

 Chapter 20.
 Using Kickstart
 ---------------------------